lascar/alphawholesale/README.md

 bundle exec rails db:seed &&  bundle exec rails products:make_products &&
 bundle exec rails products:make_examples</code>

-* For use of the webpack server in dev you have to run in a console apart
+* For the use of the webpack server in dev you have to run in a console apart
 <code>./bin/webpack-dev-server</code>.

 You will obtain 3 users (broker1, supplier1, customer1, password 'password83')
 and a list of 3 fake products (with each 3 varieties, packagings, sizes and calibers
-+ each subcategory an undefined) , 4 concrete products, 2 offers and 1 order.
++ in each subcategory one 'undefined') , 4 concrete products, 2 offers, 1 order,
+2 requests and 1 response.

 The products are based on 'config/locales/products/en.yml' (<code>rake nb:make_products</code>).

 Redis must run and you have to run <code>bundle exec sidekiq -C config/sidekiq.yml</code>
-if you want the jobs to run.
+if you want the jobs to run and the mails to be sent.

 If you want to add a product, simply add it in the file (product, variety, aspect and/or packaging);
 the tasks and the seeds are idempotent, no problem.

-So you can login as customer or supplier, do not forget to attach product and create a concrete product before doing an offer or order.
+So you can login as a customer or a supplier, do not forget to attach product and create a concrete product before doing an offer or order.

-You can login as broker at /brokers/sign_in and approve the offer or the order
+You can login as a broker at /brokers/sign_in and approve the offer or the order

 ## RESILIENT NATURE